Skip to main content

 google-authenticator

-Scan the QR code with your authenticator app (Google Authenticator, Authy, etc.).
+Scan the QR code with Google Authenticator, Authy, or any TOTP app.

 Terminal window